Preamble

 The Somatica Method provides a unique set of boundaries that allow clients to explore attachment and desire and learn skills of seduction and sexual technique.
 To be a practitioner in the method, I agree to keep the following boundaries:

-- Whenever proposing a touching exercise with a client, make sure I have verbal consent from the client before proceeding to touch them.
+3. Touch is only for the purpose of furthering the client’s coaching goals.
+Whenever proposing a touching exercise with a client, I will make sure I have verbal consent from the client before proceeding to touch them.

 As a coach, I:

-- Have a clear agreement about how coaching information will be exchanged among coach and client (i.e. email, phone, text, other).
+2. Have a clear agreement about how coaching information will be exchanged between coach and client (e.g., email, phone, text, other).

 Part Three: The Somatica Pledge of Ethics